Also read About Us

 After ten years of deep searching for answers, I finally came to learn that the cause behind my otherwise unexplainable, and undiagnosable, physical illnesses was complex post-traumatic stress from my early childhood, something I would never have believed, and certainly found no reason to consider before I became so unwell.

 We had to sell and leave our home, and took to the road with our cat, house-sitting and farm-caretaking over the next 3 years.
-This was a particularly tough and challenging period, while at the same time imbued with the inner knowing that it was a journey of transformation we had to take.
-And we were blessed with being able to stay in beautiful places that brought some peace.
+This was a really tough and challenging period, because although my deep spiritual self held firm that this was a journey of transformation I had to take, almost everything I thought I knew and understood about myself and my life was shattered, as I peeled away the layers that my traumatised self had built.
+I did find some peace, though, through the truly beautiful places where we were able to stay.

-Through our house-sitting travels we spent time in the Northern Rivers, a beautiful part of Australia, and have been blessed to be able to settle there in a little home not far from the sea, from where we write and do our spiritual work.
+We spent time in the Northern Rivers, a beautiful part of Australia, and feel blessed that now we have been able to settle there in a little home not far from the sea, from where we write and do our spiritual work.

 In 2018, I fulfilled a 40-year old interest and completed a Certificate IV in Permaculture, and I love to spend time in my small garden and nearby community food forest, connecting to our beautiful Earth, and continuing to learn ways to live sustainably and lovingly in our world.

 In late 2019 I finally felt I turned a corner with my health, and was only then able to return to my love and passion for our spiritual work.
-Although I still have health challenges that I continue to work on, I can see the light of day after this long and dark night.
+Although my health is still a challenge I have to work on, I can see the light of day after this long and dark night.
 I knew already 30 years ago the journey I wanted and needed to take, little did I know how deep I would have to go to get there!
 But through the challenges, I have gained a much deeper and more nuanced understanding of life, heart and spirit than I could have ever imaged, and I am grateful for the transformative journey it has gifted.

 I hope that what we share through Heart for Change can help you on your journey, and help you find joy on your own heart path. 🙂